2007

 I thank members of both parties in Congress who worked on this legislation and I appreciate the willingness of members to strengthen provisions we believed would have weakened our security.
 Leaders in Washington should never forget that our most important duty is to protect the American people.
 I will continue to work with the Congress to ensure we are doing everything we can to keep our Nation safe.

-Text of the Signing Statement from the GPO - 43 WCPD 1040 (8/6/07)
+2. PDF file from GPO - 43 WCPD 1040 (8/6/07)

 The law to which this signing statement applies is: